You have skipped the navigation, tab for page content

 “I went away from work for about five weeks, and just purely focused on football.
 My work was great with that, they were really supportive.

-“I was a bit selfish, I just wanted to put myself first and do everything I can to get my body right that, and that was a huge thing for me.
+“I was a bit selfish, I just wanted to put myself first and do everything I can to get my body right, and that was a huge thing for me.

 “I did everything I could to put myself back out on the field and it has paid off.”

-The return of Sergis left Strange with a tough decision as Jasmin had performed strongly in the centres after shifting from the wing when she was injured.
+The return of Sergis left Strange with a tough decision as Jasmin had performed strongly in the centres all season.

-With captain Isabelle Kelly overcoming a dislocated elbow to play in last weekend’s semi-final, Strange has the Australian centre pairing at his disposal so Jasmin had to make way.
+However, with captain Isabelle Kelly overcoming a dislocated elbow to play in last weekend’s semi-final, Strange has the Australian centre pairing at his disposal, so Jasmin had to make way.

 Sydney Roosters captain Isabelle Kelly is aiming to lead her side to grand final glory.